pyutil/django-admin-autocomplete-all/README_.md

 Django admin: Use select2 (autocomplete_fields) everywhere.
 Implicit is better than explicit.
 Because it is brief and easy.
 In addition gives improved context in get_search_results so you can apply filters based on current <select> and form values.

+## Important note

+Please read in README.rst about solutions with this package and with django-autocomplete-light.

 ## Install

 Install the last stable release